ghga-de/ghga-datasteward-kit/README.md

 running system and make the corresponding files available for download.

 This command requires a configuration file as described [here](./ingest_config.md).

+### ingest version compatibility
+Currently v4.4.0 of this tool and v3.2.0 of the `File Ingest Service` are compatible.

 ### metadata